Quandela/Perceval/docs/source/algorithms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-To create a local processor, you just need to start with a :ref:`Circuit`, provide a backend name, and an optional :code:`NoiseModel` with the following syntax:
+To create a local processor, you just need to start with a :ref:`Circuit`, provide a backend name, and an optional :ref:`Noise Model` with the following syntax:

 >>> processor = pcvl.Processor("MY_BACKEND", my_circuit, my_noise_model)

-If the the :code:`NoiseModel` is omitted, no noise is applied.
+If the :ref:`Noise Model` is omitted, no noise is applied.

 The processor definition is then fine-tuned with ports (:code:`add_port`) and herald (:code:`add_herald`) definition as in the following post-processed CNOT gate example: